reza-mirjahanian/awesome-blockchain/Cool Websites/sonic.game/readme.md

 Sonic SVM is the **first chain extension on Solana** - for games, applications, and industry's first TikTok App Layer.
 Built with **Sonic HyperGrid Framework**, onboarding the next billion users onto Web3.

+# Vision
+Sonic’s vision is to expand the existing Solana Gaming Ecosystem to process millions of requests per second per game and settle them back onto Solana L1.

 TRADE SONIC
 -----------
 https://foundation.sonic.game/swap